-The aim of this article is to explore the issue of economic nationalism as reflected in the trade policy decisions being made by both the US and UK.
-Part II of the article focuses on the logic of economic nationalism and its connection to populism, while in Part III of the article we explore the commonality of the "China shock" as it has affected the US and UK economies.
+of the article we explore the commonality of the China import shock as it has affected the US and UK economies.
 Then in Part IV, we sketch out the economic response of both the US and UK; while the nature of response is clearly more definitive in the case of the US, given that President Trump has already initiated the imposition of tariffs, in the case of the UK, the possible choices, such as they are at the time of writing, are still on the table awaiting the political process to reach a conclusion.
 We survey recent assessments of the costs of trade policy choices made by the US and (still to be made) by the UK in Part V of the article, which is then followed by a summary and some concluding remarks in Part VI.